 Florida Highway Patrol (FHP)

-- FHP has deployed 30 troopers, five unmanned aerial vehicles (UAVs), two fixed-wing aircrafts and one mobile command bus in support of ongoing operations.
+- FHP has deployed 31 troopers, six unmanned aerial vehicles (UAVs) with drone pilots, two fixed-wing aircraft and one mobile command bus in support of ongoing operations.

 Previous state response efforts are available for: